 The technological hype around artificial intelligence is (fortunately) been counteracted by an ever-growing number of researchers, artists, and writers that work toward revealing the social and political implications of the infrastructures underpinning its technology.

-Since 2014, Sougwen Chung has designed and constructed custom robots programmed with neural networks trained on her drawings gestures and biometrics.
-The artist and (re)searcher rejects understanding technology as a tool, but she embodies the idea of constructing robotic collaborators.
-Working with computer vision, biosensors, augment and virtual reality, and neural networks, Chung performs along with these mechanical arms, which imitate her sketching movements and draw in perfect synchrony with her.
+Since 2014, Sougwen Chung has designed and constructed custom robots programmed with neural networks trained on the artist’s drawings’ gestures and biometrics.
+The artist and (re)searcher rejects understanding technology as a tool but embodies the idea of constructing robotic collaborators.
+Working with computer vision, biosensors, augment and virtual reality, and neural networks, Chung performs with these mechanical arms, which imitate the sketching movements and draw perfectly in synchrony with Chung.

 Chung thinks of these robots, each of these called D.O.U.G (Drawing Operations Unit, Generation), as ‘co-creative systems’, blurring the edges of creative agency between humans and systems.
-Finding the technical challenges inspiring, her creative process is marked by her intuition and trust in unexpected automatization outcomes.
+Finding the technical challenges inspiring, their creative process is marked by intuition and trust in unexpected automatisation outcomes.

-During London Frieze Week last year, she presented some of her work along with a performance in Entangled Origins, a progressive exhibition presented by Gillian Jason Gallery – who represent Chung in the UK- at Asia House.
-This was the first time that Chung presented her ever-evolving connections between artificial intelligence and art in London through a combination of painting, sculpture, video and performance.
+During London Frieze Week last year, Chung presented some of the artist’s work and a performance in Entangled Origins, a progressive exhibition presented by Gillian Jason Gallery – representing the artist in the UK- at Asia House.
+This was the first time that Chung presented their ever-evolving connections between artificial intelligence and art in London through a combination of painting, sculpture, video and performance.
 The performance was an otherworldly experience, challenging our preconceptions of artificial intelligence while exploring the way in which ‘human artist’ and ‘machine artist’ can collaborate to create something extraordinary.

 Could you tell us how your interest in exploring the dynamics between humans and systems came about?
 And more specifically, how did you start incorporating AI tools into your artistic practice?